 ]Whether you are a community-action agency, a moderately sized nonprofit, or a large university, you know who your biggest supporters are.
 They are the men and women who have consistently contributed to your organization over a long period of time.
 They are the check writers, the advocates, the ambassadors of your vision, the connectors—and they may even be among the volunteers you have been able to mobilize.
+But no matter what type of organization you work with, it’s important that you recognize the truth of donor mortality.

 Take Stock of All You’ve Received